jhuriez/fuel-pricingtable-module/README.md

 # Pricing table module

-This is a module for manage easily the package 'fuel-lbPricingTable'.
+This is a module for manage easily the package 'fuel-lbPricingTable' (https://github.com/jhuriez/fuel-lbPricingTable).

 It's contains
 - A backoffice with Twitter Bootstrap 3 and jQuery UI